Graduate Programs

 • Transfer credit is not allowed.
 All credits must be completed at Wheaton College.

-Transfer of Credit into the PSYD Program:
+Transfer of Credit into the PsyD or PhD in Psychology Programs:

 • From a Domestic Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be graduate-level transfer credit.
-Courses considered for transfer must have been taken at a regionally-accredited institution (exceptions will be considered on a case by case basis).
+Courses considered for transfer must have been taken at a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred doctoral degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

 • From a Non-U.S. Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be graduate-level transfer credit.
-Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally-accredited institution (exceptions will be considered on a case by case basis).
+Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- (or equivalent as evaluated by WES or ECE) cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred doctoral degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

 Transfer of Credit into the D.Min.
 Program:

 • From a Domestic Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be doctoral-level transfer credit.
-Courses considered for transfer must have been taken at a regionally-accredited institution (exceptions will be considered on a case by case basis).
+Courses considered for transfer must have been taken at a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred doctoral degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

 • From a Non-U.S. Institution: At least 75% of the total hours required for a degree program must be taken from Wheaton College.
 With department approval, up to 25% of the program can be doctoral-level transfer credit.
-Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally-accredited institution (exceptions will be considered on a case by case basis).
+Courses considered for transfer must have been taken at an institution determined by WES or ECE to be the U.S. equivalent of a regionally accredited institution (exceptions will be considered on a case-by-case basis).
 Courses in which the grade was lower than B- (or equivalent as evaluated by WES or ECE) cannot be transferred.
 Grades from transferred courses are not used when determining a student's cumulative grade point average at Wheaton.
 Credits from a conferred doctoral degree cannot be transferred.
 Courses taken more than eight years prior to enrollment at Wheaton may not be transferable.
 Students must complete their last semester of study at Wheaton.

-M.A.
-Thesis/Applied Thesis/Action Research Paper
+Master's Thesis/Applied Thesis/Action Research Paper

-All M.A. or M.A.T. candidates who desire to write a thesis/applied thesis must follow the proposal process established by the Graduate School and their academic department (see Wheaton College Graduate School M.A.
+All Master's candidates who desire to write a thesis/applied thesis must follow the proposal process established by the Graduate School and their academic department (see Wheaton College Graduate School M.A.
 Thesis Proposal Process).
 An M.A.T. candidate writing an action research paper must submit a proposal to and receive approval from the Education Department before beginning the project.
 Once the student reaches Thesis/Applied Thesis/Action Research Continuation status, registration for Thesis/Applied Thesis/Action Research Paper Continuation will be coordinated by the student's academic program and the Registrar's Office.
 Continuous enrollment in Thesis Continuation is required for the student to retain status with the College, including the use of the College's learning resources, facilities, and other benefits.
 A $50.00 fee will be charged for each semester (fall, spring and summer) of thesis/applied thesis/action research paper continuation.

 Students will not receive a degree until their work has been accepted by the Library, except in cases where the Thesis/Applied Thesis was not required for the degree.

-An M.A. program change from thesis/applied thesis/action research (after initial registration) can be made by written request to the major department and the Registrar’s Office to substitute additional course work and comprehensive exams.
+A Master's program change from thesis/applied thesis/action research (after initial registration) can be made by written request to the major department and the Registrar’s Office to substitute additional course work and comprehensive exams.
 The major department and Registrar will determine whether or not it is appropriate to grant the request.
 In the event that the request is granted, and if the additional course work requested is an independent study based on the original registration for thesis/applied thesis/action research, a processing fee of 20% of the current fall/spring tuition will be charged.
 If additional courses are taken, current tuition is charged.

 Students are hereby notified that copies of a student's thesis/applied thesis or action research paper will be made available to the public through the College's library and by other means as determined by the Graduate School.